 In December 2014 the UK government announced that it would invest up to £30M to become a full member of the European XFEL as the result of the input received to the BIS Capital Consultation exercise.

-The European XFEL will open up completely new areas of experimentation.
+In September 2017 the XFEL started generating extremely intense X-ray flashes with properties similar to those of laser light.
 Its X-ray flashes will allow scientists to map atomic details of viruses, film chemical reactions and study the processes in the interior of planets.
-A brief overview on how the facility will operate can be found here: How does it work?
+XFEL compliments other light sources with different characteristics to open up completely new areas of experimentation.
+A brief overview on how the facility will operate can be found here.

 Multiple images can be found on the XFEL website.